By Chris Gentsch

 People Presence Detector does have a dependency – activation of the Proximity feature.
 This uses the endpoint’s ultrasonic beam to not only allow wireless connections for presentation, but also to determine if there are any changes in the room reflectivity compared to the empty state.
 If not enabled on your endpoints, simply go to the Proximity setting tab or search Proximity:

 Once enabled, Vyopta’s Endpoint Monitor service will collect these stats from the endpoint and incorporate this information in our vAnalytics™ data.
-To get the full picture of Room Insights utilizing all these additional data points, click on the Rooms section of your Advanced Analytics page the Vyopta vAnalytics™ portal:
+To get the full picture of Workspace Insights utilizing all these additional data points, click on the Rooms section of your Advanced Analytics page the Vyopta vAnalytics™ portal:

 When combined with the room meeting schedule, these insights start to become more interesting and valuable to the people in charge of making room usage decisions.
 You can add Exchange calendaring or other room scheduling data into Advanced Analytics™ to provide some powerful insights into how a room is actually being utilized.
 Questions like “Are people showing up for a scheduled meeting?”
 “Is the room under-utilized because the technology is not being used?”
 “Are only a few people occupying a large meeting room?” are now being answered with hard data, no longer estimations.
 Vyopta even includes “non-call presentation” where the endpoint is used to present locally in the meeting when not in a video call.